MMZK1526/Haskell-Graphs/README.md

     * A monadic action that returns a `Flaggable`.
   * **Result:**
     * If the predicate is `True`, produces `breakLoop`;
-    * If the predicate is `False`, runs the monadic action.
+    * If the predicate is `False`, runs the monadic action, discarding the result.

 * `runUnlessBreak :: (Monad m, Flaggable l1, Flaggable l2) => l1 -> m l2 -> m (Terminate ())`
   * The polymorphic type `m` represents any monad;